I used to be completely fascinated by the show Chopped on Food Network. That was, until someone let me in on the secret and ruined the magic for me.

 One that will help you make smarter decisions faster.

-One that I’m using right now as I type this email to you, Kyle.
+One that I’m using right now as I type this post for you, dear reader.

 It’s something that you’ve likely heard of, you might have even considered it… but in my experience few ever take the time to actually do it…